jmd-dk/concept/doc/parameters/input_output.rst

                       .. caution::
-                         Leaving out certain data when reading in snapshots will result in components not being fully initialized, e.g. in this example all particles loaded from disk will now have any momenta assigned (not even :math:`0`).
-Running a simulation with such a partially initialized component will result in a crash.
+                         Leaving out certain data when reading in snapshots will result in components not being fully initialised, e.g. in this example all particles loaded from disk will now have any momenta assigned (not even :math:`0`).
+Running a simulation with such a partially initialised component will result in a crash.

                       The usefulness of this example is found when using e.g.